 Modification of Custody Determinations

 As a general rule, a court cannot modify a custody order made by a court in another state.
-Even if no order has been filed yet, as long as custody proceedings have begun, a court in another state cannot exercise jurisdiction or make its own custody determinations.
-However, a court can modify a determination if the original court of the other state no longer has jurisdiction, or has declined to exercise its jurisdiction.
+Even if no order has been lodged with the court yet, as long as custody proceedings have begun a court in another state cannot exercise jurisdiction or make its own custody determinations.
+However, a court can modify a determination if the original court of the other state no longer has jurisdiction or has declined to exercise its jurisdiction.

 Custody Cases are Complicated: Get Professional Legal Help Today